hgcl/clara-le/pages/posts/5-coffee-tasting-and-cozy-december.md

 ### [How Technology Grows (article, 2018)](https://danwang.co/how-technology-grows/)

 In this long-form article, Dan Wang denounces our fixation on the digital and computing industry when talking about technology.
-He explains the three forms technology can take—as tools, instructions or process knowledge.
+He explains the three forms technology can take — as tools, instructions or process knowledge.
 Very interesting read on the lure of the digital and what truly drives innovation.

 ### [Tasting RARE Russian Food in Karelia! (video, 2019)](https://www.youtube.com/watch?v=MH6MynleTBE)

 I've just discovered this Berlin-based food vlogger on YouTube and I already love his channel.
 I can't exactly say what I like about it.
-Maybe it's his long historical and contextual intros, the way he travels—that feels so close to mine—or maybe just his genuine love for food.
+Maybe it's his long historical and contextual intros, the way he travels — that feels so close to mine — or maybe just his genuine love for food.

 ## Discovered